hapijs/hapi/Readme.md

 http.start();
 ```

+As you have noticed, the directory path can be relative to the current working directory.
+That being said, it is also acceptable to define full paths to the directory that should be served.

 A directory handler is also capable of being set to a function that returns a path to serve.
 This is useful for using the same route but serving different folders.
 Below is an example of how this can look: